plexidev/quick.db/README.md

 // const db = new QuickDB({ filePath: "source/to/path/test.sqlite" });

 (async () => {
+    // Init the database, this is always needed! await db.init();

     // self calling async function just to get async
     // Setting an object in the database: await db.set("userInfo", { difficulty: "Easy" });